yashir5686/Faceclub/README.md

 Star⭐ the repo if you like what you see😉.

+> [!WARNING]
+> The Server side do not work as I used 000WebHost to host my php files and store data but it got discountinued so please change the urls by yourself or I will soon change them and Will also provide php files used for backend tasks for database interaction.

 ## ✨ Requirements

 * Any Operating System (ie. MacOS X, Linux, Windows)